mheap/nexmo-developer/_tutorials/en/client-sdk/app-to-phone/main-screen/kotlin.md

 ![Main screen](/screenshots/tutorials/client-sdk/app-to-phone/main-screen.png)

-The state of the connection will be displayed and the `make a call` button will be shown after logging in the user.
+The state of the connection will be displayed and the `MAKE PHONE CALL` button will be shown after logging in the user.